jhhjhh/wm-design/README.md

 cd Dropbox/git/wm-design/styles/
 stylus -w -u nib base.styl

-and then in the same directory
+and then in the same directory:

-cleancss -o base-min.css base.css
+python when-changed.py base.css  cleancss -o base-min.css base.css

+- first command compiles the .styl files into one .css
+- second minifies that css file (better than the stylus minifier)
+- both of these commands watch files for changes.

 Todo
 ------------